brson/brson.github.com/beer/_posts/2020-10-27-allagash-river-trip.md

 but I would try it again
 to see if my opinion of it improved.

-I said outlout that I don't like it, a rarity.
+I said outloud that I don't like it, a rarity.

 "This is a disgusting beer".